 Canadian shipping fee to your door (free if you’re local in Toronto and picking up at our office)

-Wednesday December 13th – Taking reservations now! (last one of the year until March 2018)
+Wednesday December 12th – Reserve today! (last one of the year until end of March 2019)

 |ONLY once your CITES permit has been approved and in our hands can we decide on which of the following dates to the left you’d like to import your animals on.This sale applies when Reptile Express imports a minimum of 3 shipments from 3 separate clients.
 We reserve the right to set an import date where all imports have been paid in full, so that we can import them all on the same day in order to keep our costs down, which we in turn pass on to our clients with this sale.
 On average this sale happens once per month.|